dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 }
 ```

-We create a mutable variable called `buffer` where we stick the nested array into and then set a couple tiles in that
+We create a mutable variable called `buffer` which we assign our nested array to and then set a couple tiles in that
 buffer to `Tile::Player`, `Tile::Block` and `Tile::StaticBlock`.
 We don't have to do `buffer: buffer` in the `Self` block because of
 [field init shorthand syntax](https://doc.rust-lang.org/book/ch05-01-defining-structs.html?utm_source=chatgpt.com#using-the-field-init-shorthand)